Poblado Ocho de Julio Water Project

 This project will be part of the on-going effort of the Sierra Madre Water Program, a comprehensive collaboration of the Sexto Sol Center with Water Charity and the National Peace Corps to improve water access in the underserved impoverished communities in the Sierra Madre region of Chiapas, Mexico and Guatemala.
 To date this multi-year effort has brought water to more than 11,000 people.

-This project has been funded by Michael and Carla Boyle, of Foster, WV.
+This project is completed and has been funded by Michael and Carla Boyle, of Foster, WV.